Finding Probabilities for Normal Distributions In Exercises 7–12,... | Channels for Pearson+

 Probability Calculation

-Probability calculation in the context of normal distributions often involves finding the area under the curve between two Z-scores.
-This area represents the probability of a score falling within that range.
-For the MCAT scores between 490 and 510, we would calculate the Z-scores for both values and then use the standard normal distribution to find the probability that a randomly selected student scores within this range.
+Probability calculation in the context of normal distributions often involves using Z-scores to find the area under the curve corresponding to a specific score.
+This area represents the probability of a randomly selected score falling within a certain range.
+In this case, we would use the Z-score for 515 to find the probability that a medical student scores above this threshold, which can be done using statistical tables or technology.

 Recommended video: